AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Introduction

 Despite progress, most evaluations focus on narrow architectural families or curated lab imagery.
 Convolutional Neural Networks (CNNs) \citep{he2015deepresiduallearningimage}, contrastive Vision-Language Models (VLMs) \citep{radford2021learningtransferablevisualmodels}, and generative VLMs \citep{bai2025qwen25vltechnicalreport} possess distinct inductive biases and pre-training regimes, yet their comparative performance in complex field environments remains underexplored.
 Furthermore, existing datasets are frequently crop-specific, domain-imbalanced, and often lack explicit separation between acquisition domains (lab and field).
 This lack of granularity obscures whether performance reflects genuine visual understanding or domain-specific overfitting, complicating the evaluation of deployment trade-offs.

 This work provides a systematic empirical study of model architectures for fine-grained crop disease classification.
 The primary contributions are:

 (1) \textit{AgriPath-LF16:} A domain-aware benchmark featuring 111k images spanning 16 crops and 41 diseases with explicit separation between lab and field acquisition domains.
 A balanced 30k subset is constructed to support controlled training and evaluation.
-The dataset is publicly released to facilitate reproducible research\footnote{\url{https://huggingface.co/datasets/hamzamooraj99/AgriPath-LF16-30k}}.
+The dataset is publicly released to facilitate reproducible research\footnote{https://huggingface.co/datasets/hamzamooraj99/AgriPath-LF16-30k-CLEAN}.

-(2) \textit{Multi-Paradigm Comparison:} A unified comparison of CNNs, contrastive VLMs, and generative VLMs is conducted under a shared experimental protocol, incorporating a metric suite of macro-F1 across domains and Parse Success Rate (PSR) to enable direct comparison between deterministic classifiers and free-text generative models.
+(2) \textit{Multi-Paradigm Comparison:} A unified comparison of CNNs, contrastive VLMs, and generative VLMs is conducted under a shared experimental protocol, incorporating a metric suite of macro-F1 across domains and Parse Success Rate (PSR), which measures the proportion of model outputs that can be mapped to valid crop–disease labels, capturing structural reliability of generative predictions alongside classification performance; enabling direct comparison between deterministic classifiers and free-text generative models.

 (3) \textit{Deployment Context Analysis:} Model performance is evaluated under domain-focused training regimes to characterise robustness, in-domain performance, and cross-domain transfer.
 The analysis highlights distinct performance profiles, clarifying which architectures best suit specific agricultural deployment contexts.